rse/speechflow/README.md

   Example: `deepgram(language: "de")`<br/>
   Notice: this node requires an API key!

+  > This node performs Speech-to-Text (S2T) conversion, i.e., it
+  > recognizes speech in the input audio stream and outputs a
+  > corresponding text stream.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | audio       |